eikendev/eiken.dev/content/blog/cracking-with-hashcat-in-the-cloud/index.md

 If we left this key away we would request an on-demand instance, which might be suitable in some situations.

 A `MaxPrice` of 0.4 seemed reasonable when I last checked all the prices in different regions.
-We don't want to set this too high, else our instance might be eaten by other bidders too fast.
+We don't want to set this too low, else our instance might be eaten by other bidders too fast.
 If every dime counts for you, adjust this with your target regions in mind.

 The `NetworkInterfaces` is related to networking.